hXoreyer/autossr/README.md

     you need install python3.x
     use 'python start.py' to install ssr
-    use 'python main.py' to enter the main interface run ssr locally
+    use 'python main.py' to get into the main run ssr locally